• Skip to primary navigation

 Chinese Chicken Salad

-Tweet
+• Tweet

-Reddit
+• Reddit

 Jump to Recipe Print Recipe

-Crunchy vegetables, sweet and spicy dressing and shredded chicken make this Chinese chicken salad a light and easy summertime meal.
+Crunchy vegetables, sweet and spicy dressing and shredded chicken make this Chinese chicken salad a light and easy meal.

-There are two things I miss most from our time living in the bay area: wonderfully fresh and simple Mexican food and Chinese chicken salads.
-These salads are everything you want in a bowl…crunchy vegetables, tender chicken, crispy toppings and a tangy dressing so good that you want to eat it all by itself from a spoon.
+These salads are everything you want in a bowl…crunchy vegetables, tender chicken, crispy toppings, and a tangy dressing so good that you want to eat it all by itself from a spoon.

 I’ve never found a version of a Chinese chicken salad back on the east coast that could hold a candle to those from our California days.
 So guess what?
 Time to make my own.